CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

 *

 ## Status
-Project is: _In Progress_ - We are in the begining states of app development focusing mainly on front end development until we have a product to test against a aback end.
+Project is: _In Progress_ - We are in the begining states of app development focusing mainly on front end development until we have a product to test against a back end.

 ## Inspiration
 Project inspired by Andrew Baker